Hazrat Babajan: Residence in Pune

 By 1905 Babajan arrived in Pune, where she established her final residence.
-Now an old woman, her back slightly bent, shoulders rounded, with white matted hair, and shabbily dressed, she "was seen sitting or resting at odd places, in different parts of the City."
-Babajan finally located to a slum area called Char Bawdi (Four Wells) on Malcolm Tank Road, part of a British Army cantonment.
+Now an old woman, her back slightly bent, shoulders rounded, with white matted hair, and shabbily dressed, she "was seen sitting or resting at odd places, in different parts of the city".
+Babajan finally located to a slum area called Char Bawdi ("four wells") on Malcolm Tank Road, part of a British Army cantonment.

-The Char Bawdi area at that time has been described as "a picture of dirt, desolation and ugliness, a breeding spot of plague and pestilence and a regular haunt of dangerous riff-raffs by night."
+The Char Bawdi area at that time has been described as "a picture of dirt, desolation and ugliness, a breeding spot of plague and pestilence and a regular haunt of dangerous riff-raffs by night".
 After several months’ exposure to the natural elements, Babajan grudgingly allowed her devotees to build a basic shelter of gunny sacks above her.
 Children were in the habit of throwing stones at her.
-She was a homeless faqir; she knew how they lived.
+She was a homeless faqir.
 The gifts from her devotees were shared among the poor and destitute, and in some instances stolen from her by thieves.
 She remained indifferent to the material offerings or the loss.
 Gradually, out of devotion, or mere curiosity, increasing numbers of people from Pune and elsewhere sought her out.
 Several alleged miracles have been attributed to Babajan.

-According to one observer, within a decade of Babajan taking residence "the [Char Bawdi] locality underwent a metamorphosis surpassing all expectations.
+According to one observer, within a decade of Babajan taking residence:"The [Char Bawdi] locality underwent a metamorphosis surpassing all expectations.
 What with the featural changes in the buildings all around, electrified tea-shops ringing with the clatter of cups and saucers, a concourse of peoples consisting of all ranks and creeds waiting for Babajan’s darshana, a street bard entertaining the crowd with his music, the beggars clamouring for alms, easy-going idlers standing indiscriminately hampering vehicular traffic and the whole atmosphere heavily laden with sweet burning incense perpetually kept burning near Babajan, presented a scene typically Eastern, leaving an indelible impression on one’s memory."